aws-samples/aws-last-mile-delivery-hyperlocal/packages/@prototype/cognito-auth/README.md

 This package exposes two `NestedStack`s:
   * `IdentityStackPersistent` - System wide a8n.
 Used for users of the system (drivers, customers, restaurants, etc)
   * `InternalIdentityStackPersistent` - System wide a8n.
 Used for system operators/admins.
-Currently it's used to access ElasticSearch's Kibana
+Currently it's used to access OpenSearch's Kibana

 ## IdentityStackPersistent